jsthiara10/PySpark-Practice/README.md

 At the transformation layer, data cleansing will occur via PySpark which will normalise data, perform rounding of numerical values, drop nulls and much more - you are also free to add your own transformations to the source code if you so wish.

-As per the user-defined cron schedule time, the PySpark transformations will take place automatically and then write them to a MySQL database.
 At the analytics layer, there will be clean data ready for Business Intelligence, Machine Learning and reporting use-cases.

 # Technologies Used: